airamez/codando-live/_06_WebAPI/_00_WebAPI.md

 * Understanding this process is crucial for debugging issues and optimizing web applications!

-> This is a very common quest on Interviews
+> This is a common quest on Interviews

 ## HTTP Status Codes